Breastfeeding Basics: Latch-on Technique and Proper Positioning

 Sitting-upright in an armchair or rocking chair is the easiest position for breastfeeding.
 You can also sit up in bed, but make sure that your back, shoulders, and knees are well-supported.
 You’ll need several pillows.

-- If you’re in bed, put pillows under your knees.
+- In bed, put pillows under your knees.

 Why all the fuss about your comfort?
 Once baby is latched-on, you’re going to be stuck in this position for 20 to 30 minutes.
 You don’t want to be all knotted up when baby finally falls asleep in your arms.